thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 The situation could have been even worse, because Reynor was sprinkling in Zerglings into his production cycles.
 He could have gotten to his three base economy a full 30 seconds earlier with no threat had he not.
 It's not until [9:00] (!!) that HeroMarine is able to push the creep back by any meaningful amount.
 By this time Reynor has already achieved his maximum economy and is only focussing his attention on creating army units.
 One of the key patterns in TvZ is to slow down the Zerg economy by making them judiciously choose to spend their limited larva on either army units or Drones.
 Reynor was free to build up his economy as he pleased.

 HeroMarine lost his initial map presence, which gave Reynor more confidence to drone harder.
-And because the Hellions were important for the followup 1-1 timing attack, that timing attack ended up being quite ineffectual.
+And because the Hellions were important for the followup 1-1 timing attack, that timing attack ended up being ineffective.

 From this type of position, playing this type of style, the Terran player cannot abuse the expected army advantage with multi-pronged attacks, because no such army advantage exists.
 When playing a low economy game, the supply that wasn't put into making SCVs naturally goes into army.
 But if the army is smaller than expected, then the advantage of the style is lost.

-It wasn't impossible to get back into this game but there were some risks taken with Medivac harassment that didn't pay off, and no risk was attempted to take a fourth base on the side of HeroMarine.
-Once HeroMarine went in for the 2-2 timing attack, that was the last ditch effort and it didn't end up working.
+It wasn't impossible to get back into this game, but it requires risk taking to come back from a deficit.
+There were some risks taken with Medivac harassment that unfortunately didn't pay off, and no risk was attempted to take a fourth base on the side of HeroMarine.
+Once HeroMarine went in for a 2-2 timing attack, that was the last ditch effort and it didn't end up working.

 They key points to take away would be:

 1. When going for Hellions and a single Non-cloaked Banshee, these units are best used to control creep and force a reaction from the Zerg player, not nessarily to do big damage.
 2. Once behind, risks need to be taken, and they need to pay off.
 HeroMarine made many attempts to harass with dropships: [8:30](https://www.twitch.tv/videos/623686582?t=08h40m36s), [9:50](https://www.twitch.tv/videos/623686582?t=08h40m36s), [10:40](https://www.twitch.tv/videos/623686582?t=08h40m36s) but none of them ended up doing meaningful damage.
 Because of this HeroMarine couldn't crawl back into the game.
-One risk that could have been considered would be to take a fourth base behind the 2-2 attack while behind.
+One risk that could have been considered would be to take a fourth base behind the 2-2 attack in order to catch up economically.

 # Game 4

 ## Tactical Plan

-In this game Reynor goes for the same opening as in game 1, but this time takes advantage of the map terran to do a Siege Tank timing attack.
+In this game HeroMarine goes for the same opening as in game 1, but this time takes advantage of the map terran to do a Siege Tank timing attack.

 Taking advantage of the cliffs around Reynor's fourth base, HeroMarine was able to create a much more vicious timing attack that forced Reynor to surrender his fourth.